What You’re Up Against: The Court Martial Process In Hawaii

 the prosecution and its team of legal experts.

-(DCFL) are all difficult if not impossible for the defense to make use
+not impossible, for the defense to make use of:

 does attempt to use these resources, they’ll have to provide detailed